nijmeh10/Energy_Data_Webcrawler/README.md

 In the requirements.txt file you will find all the libraries that I used for the project.
 The most important libraries are briefly described below:
 - **BeatifulSoup4:**
 - **requests: asking permission from the hosting server if we want to fetch data from their website**
+  - If the output is <Response [200]> so that means the server allows us to collect data from their website.
 - **pandas: creating a dataframe**
 - **lxml: changing the HTML format into a Python-friendly format**